Gasta88/glue-etl-pipeline/README.md

 In order to keep an eye into the data movement inside the ETL pipeline, the final step of a succesful workflow run is to load the data-profiling logs into an [ElastichSearch cluster](https://search-ai-elasticsearch-6-public-whkzoh3jmwiwidqwvzag2jxse4.us-east-1.es.amazonaws.com).

 A Kibana board is provided to inspect common metrics while data is profiled inside the pipeline.
-The index name inside ElasticSeach is _dvault*logs*{env}_, where _{env}_ represent the differnet version of the pipeline (ex: dev, prod, e2e-test).
+The index name inside ElasticSeach is _dvault_logs\_{env}_, where _{env}_ represent the different version of the pipeline (ex: dev, prod, e2e-test).

 ## Future improvements